supabase/cli/README.md

 ## Breaking changes

 The CLI is a WIP and we're still exploring the design, so expect a lot of breaking changes.
 We try to document migration steps in [Releases](https://github.com/supabase/cli/releases).
-Feel free to file an issue if these steps don't work.
+Please file an issue if these steps don't work!

 ## Developing